 Civil Rights and Title VI

-The Department of Resources, Recycling, and Recycling (CalRecycle) Civil Rights Policy is to provide fair and equal access to the benefits of a program or activity administered by CalRecycle.
+The Department of Resources, Recycling, and Recovery (CalRecycle) Civil Rights Policy is to provide fair and equal access to the benefits of a program or activity administered by CalRecycle.

 CalRecycle will not tolerate discrimination against any person(s) seeking to participate in or receive the benefits of any program or activity offered or conducted by CalRecycle.